SoftwareEngineeringToolDemos/ICSE-2011-Covana/build-vm/README.md

 ## Acknowledgements
 I would like to thank the uploader of the windows basebox "datacastle/windows7" for making it available on vagrant cloud.

 NOTE: For Visual Studio to open on startup, the VM should be restarted.
-Since the vagrant reload provisioner is throwing errors, it has been commented in the Vagrant script.
-It is advised that you restart the VM after all provisioning (provisioning sets up VS to open on startup) is done if you want Visual Studio to open on start up.
+Since the vagrant reload provisioner is throwing errors (even after the script installs the reload provisioner), it has been commented in the Vagrant script.
+It is advised that you restart the VM after all provisioning (provisioning sets up VS to open on startup) is done if you want Visual Studio to open on start up. else, try manually installing the realod provisioner and uncomment the reload line i nthe VagrantFile.